cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 various requirements of Industry 4.0 {{Javaid2023}}.

-Compared with 'digital model' and 'digital shadow', the key difference of 'digital twin' is the direction of data between the physical and virtual systems {{Fuller2020}}.
+Compared with 'digital model' and 'digital shadow', the key difference between 'digital twin' is the direction of data between the physical and virtual systems {{Fuller2020}}.
 Typically, when using a Digital Twin, the (twin) system is generated.
-Then a partial or full synchronization of data flows in both directions between physical and digital components, so that control data can be sent, and changes between systems' physical and digital objectives are automatically represented.
+Then there is a partial or full synchronization of data flows in both directions between physical and digital components, so that control data can be sent, and changes between systems' physical and digital objectives are automatically represented.
 This behavior is unlike a 'digital model' or 'digital